Table of Contents

 Trying to decide whether an annuity could fit into your financial plan?
 Understanding the different available annuity options can be a helpful way to start.
-But it can also be helpful to keep in mind that while each variety of annuity operates somewhat differently, their basic functions are the same.
+However, keep in mind that while each variety of annuity operates somewhat differently and offers certain benefits, their basic functions are the same.

 An annuity is a contract between you and an insurance company.
 In exchange for the initial or ongoing premium payment, the insurance company commits to certain terms agreed upon in the contract.

 The simplest of these agreements is the insurer's commitment to providing you with payments, which can be structured on a monthly, quarterly, semi-annual or annual basis.
 Alternatively, you may choose to forego payments and allow the annuity to grow tax-deferred, or leave a lump sum to a beneficiary.